-The Journal of Inter-Religious Dialogue™ is a forum for academic, social, and timely issues affecting religious communities around the world.
+The Journal of Interreligious Studies™ is a forum for academic, social, and timely issues affecting religious communities around the world.
 Published online, it is designed to increase both the quality and frequency of interchanges between religious groups and their leaders and scholars.
-By fostering communication, the Journal hopes to contribute to a more tolerant, pluralistic society.
+By fostering conversation, the Journal hopes to increase religious literacy, contribute to the field of interreligious hermeneutics, and address the issues surrounding interreligious relations, dialogue, theology, and communication.
+The JIRS solicits articles of an interdisciplinary nature and with the aim of producing resources for interreligious education, pedagogy, and cooperation.
+It is a collaboration of Hebrew College and the Boston University School of Theology.
 For regular updates, we invite you to follow the Journal on Facebook or Twitter or to sign up for our newsletter at the bottom right corner of our webpage.

-The Journalworks to maintain the highest level of academic integrity.
-Managed and edited by a multifaith team of seminary students and scholars, all articles undergo a double-blind peer review by the academics, theologians, and non-profit leaders who serve on its Board of Scholars and Practitioners.
-The Journal’s very operation demonstrates that, while significant differences do indeed exist between religious communities, they need not preclude collaborative efforts and general good will.
+The Journal works to maintain the highest level of academic integrity.
+Managed and edited by a multifaith and diverse team of seminary and university students and established scholars, all articles undergo a double-blind peer review by the academics, theologians, and non-profit leaders who serve on either the Board of Advisors or the Board of Reviewers, or both.

-As a premier electronic publication, The Journal of Inter-Religious Dialogue™ is poised to substantially impact inter-religious dialogue and work.
-With the understanding that clergy and lay leaders greatly affect the dynamics within their congregations and religious movements, the Journaloffers a novel way to establish long-term dialogue and collaboration between religious communities.
+As a premier electronic publication, The Journal of Interreligious Studies™ is poised substantially to impact interreligious dialogue and work.
+With the understanding that clergy and lay leaders greatly affect the dynamics within their congregations and religious movements, the JIRS offers a novel way to establish longterm dialogue and collaboration between religious communities.

 More specifically, the Journal seeks to: